stencila/dockta/README.md

 #### Node.js

-🦄 If the folder contains a [`package.json`](https://docs.npmjs.com/files/package.json) file, Dockter will copy it into the Docker image and use `npm` to install the specified packages.
+If the folder contains a 🦄 [#7](https://github.com/stencila/dockter/issues/7) [`package.json`](https://docs.npmjs.com/files/package.json) file, Dockter will copy it into the Docker image and use `npm` to install the specified packages.

-🦄 If the folder does not contain a `package.json` file then Dockter will scan all the folder's `.js` files for `require` statements and create a `.package.json` file for you.
+If the folder does not contain a `package.json` file, Dockter will 🦄 [#8](https://github.com/stencila/dockter/issues/8) scan all the folder's `.js` files for `import` or `require` statements and create a `.package.json` file for you.

-> 🔧 See https://github.com/browserify/detective for extracting required packages from source code

 #### Jupyter

-🦄 If the folder contains any `.ipynb` files, Dockter will scan the code cells in those files to extract any Python `import` or R `library` statements.
+If the folder contains any 🦄 [#9](https://github.com/stencila/dockter/issues/9) `.ipynb` files, Dockter will scan the code cells in those files for any Python `import` or R `library` statements and extract a list of package dependencies.
+It will also  🦄 [#10](https://github.com/stencila/dockter/issues/10) add Jupyter to the built Docker image.

 ### Efficiently handling of updates to project code